-Motivational enhancement therapy, also referred to as motivational interviewing, reduces patients’ doubts or uncertainties about engaging in treatment or stopping drug use.
+Motivational enhancement therapy is a specific type of motivational interviewing for substance abuse.
+It reduces patients’ doubts or uncertainties about engaging in treatment or stopping drug use.
 The goal is to encourage change as opposed to teaching patients how to change.

 Multiple studies have shown that motivational enhancement therapy is effective in patients addicted to:

 MET begins with an assessment and is followed by two to four individual counseling sessions.
 The therapist begins by eliciting motivational statements.
 He or she supports the patient’s self-motivation, and the pair discusses ways to cope with risky situations.
 The remaining sessions involve monitoring change, reviewing strategies and continuing support of internal motivation.

 Other forms for therapy, such as CBT, commonly follow MET.
 It’s effective at getting people into treatment but should not be the sole therapeutic approach.